Community Meeting About the Ferry Issue: the outcomes!

 Amity Trader is committed to providing their water transport service to Coochiemudlo Island and their staff.
 However, a different type of service agreement or a government subsidy is needed for the business to be sustained.

 • The state government transferred ownership and responsibility of ferry terminal infrastructure on the Redlands Coast to Redland City Council.
-Landing fees are required by RCC to manage long term maintenance and depreciation of ferry terminals.
+Landing fees are required by RCC to manage long-term maintenance and depreciation of ferry terminals.
 Consultants were commissioned by RCC to help establish the landing fee charge for each terminal ‘touch’, per service.
 RCC will not be decreasing the landing fees.

 Public transport is a state government responsibility.
 Every year, RCC has asked TMR in writing to assist with financial subsidies to offset the landing fees.
 Assistance from TMR has not arrived.

 • On Thursday 8 August, two days before the community meeting, Kim met with Graeme Davis, Director of Transport (TMR), Steve Wallace, and Elizabeth Rankin to discuss these issues.
 TMR is ready to take action and assured those at the meeting that there would no impact to the ferry schedule.
-The meeting on Thursday resolved that Amity Trader has the option to withdraw from their current, unviable contract.
-If Amity Trader withdraws, they can then apply for a 12-month emergency contract, on a different basis to the current one, to deliver the ferry service to Coochiemudlo Island.

 TMR’s decisions were informed by the data collated from the survey results and Facebook comments.
 Kim described this information as ‘extraordinarily useful’.